Cartan Invariants and Event Horizon Detection, Extended Version

 This classification can also be applied to the Ricci tensor since $B_C = B_R = 2$.

 This classification reproduces the Petrov and Segre classifications in 4D, and also leads to a coarse classification in higher dimensions; for example, an algebraic classification of all higher dimensional Kundt metrics \citep{PS2013}.
 In 5D this classification can be made finer by considering the spin group which is isomorphic to $O(3)$ and acts on the null frame according to (\ref{Lorentz5D}).
 The details of this approach are expanded upon in \cite{CHOL2012}.
-There is a fundamental difficulty with applying the alignment classification, as it relies on solving degree five polynomials to determine the WANDs.
-The solutions to these polynomials may not be expressed in terms of algebraic functions, and instead require transcendental functions, which are often too complex to implement in practice.
-Therefore, the ability to determine the WANDs in dimension higher than four is not guaranteed.
+There is a fundamental difficulty with applying the alignment classification, as it relies on solving degree four multivariate polynomials, with more than two variables, to determine the WANDs.
+The exact solutions to such polynomial equations are difficult to compute and hence the ability to determine the WANDs in dimension higher than four is not always feasible in practice.
 Assuming a theory of approximate equivalence could be developed, numerical root solving could be implemented to resolve this issue.